 A distracted driver, a missed step, or a fall off a ladder could wreak havoc on your family’s finances.
 Help your loved ones replace your income, pay the bills and continue their lifestyle if an accident happens to you.
-The AIA Trust Group AD&D Plan guarantees your acceptance for you up to $150,000 in benefits.
+The AIA Trust Group AD&D Plan guarantees acceptance for eligible members up to $150,000 in coverage.

 This additional money could go a long way toward helping your family pay day-to-day living expenses, ensure your children’s education, pay medical bills and rebuild their lives.

 With the AIA Trust Group AD&D Plan, you’re protected from many types of accidents – auto accidents, falls, fires, drownings and more.
 And you’re covered anytime, anywhere* … at home, at work, vacation … on top of any other insurance you may already have.